 RS & Ethics

-The department aims to support students in developing their own pattern of values and principles which will help them in the complex world in which they live.
-In doing this we encourage students to reflect on their own spiritual, moral, social and cultural development.
+The department follows the Locally Agreed Syllabus for Hampshire ‘Living Difference.’
+This syllabus does not prescribe the content of lessons but the method that is used to promote high quality learning and higher level thinking.
+The department supports students in developing their own pattern of values and beliefs which will help them in the complex world in which they live.
+In doing this we ask students to reflect on their own cultural, spiritual, moral and social understanding.
+This follows the spirit of the Education Acts that guide schools in England and Wales.
 Students will achieve these things through the study of religious concepts, beliefs and practices and will learn to interpret and respond to these things in their own way as they construct meaning in their own and others’ lives.

 Key Stage 3